 Helen F. Willis

 But Willis is not just focused on her trucking business, as The Village at Indian Springs and her charitable activities keep her extra busy.
 She is a founding member of the Friends of Indian Springs State Park, a group working to improve the facilities, events and visitation of the oldest state park in the Nation.
 She serves as President of the Butts County Historical Society, which rooted her interest in The Village.
 She served as Restoration Director of the last phase of a $1 million government-funded restoration project of the County's 1823 Indian Spring Hotel which is now a Museum and Historic Site.
+She states, "the hard work had been completed by previous Historical Society members and volunteers - the historic research, the architectural drawings, and the grant writing - I just came in for the last year and a half and had the honor of putting the icing on the cake."
 Following the project's completion, she began the private development campaign to save and restore 20 surrounding historic buildings at the encouragement of leaders from Georgia's Department of Economic Development, Tourism Division, Fay Trip and Bruce Green.
 In just 3 years, the previously blight-filled area became known as The Village at Indian Springs, a restored historic district including shops, galleries, gardens, bike and hiking trails, campsites and luxury rental cottages.
 She, along with the other Society members, spear-headed the marketing campaign to join the other venues - Indian Springs State Park, Dauset Trails, and Indian Springs Holiness Campground - to become a true "week-end destination".

-As an outlet for her hospitality interests, she hosts weddings, rehearsal dinners, bridal showers, reunions, birthday parties, and any other special request on the numerous venue sites in The Village at Indian Springs.
+As an outlet for her hospitality interests, she hosts weddings, rehearsal dinners, bridal showers, reunions, birthday parties, and any other special request at the ten venue sites in The Village at Indian Springs.

 Heather R. Hutchins